Takao Wada: Motorsport career

 His second and final Japanese F3000 win occurred in 1989, at Sportsland SUGO.
 From 10th on the grid, Wada took the lead over Ross Cheever and pulled a 50-second lead as attrition took its toll.
 When trying to put Lees a lap down, Wada went off the track and spun onto the path of other cars.
 Hideki Okada failed to avoid him, as both rear left tires touched, suffering terminal damage.
 Wada was able to continue with a reasonable pace and a slightly bent suspension, which gradually damaged the brake hose.
 Heading to Turn 1 on the final lap, the brakes failed and Wada went briefly off-track, breaking the upper rocker arm in the process.
 The car kept running at a much reduced pace, as half of the tyre surface was up in the air on the turns.
 Akihiko Nakaya approached quickly, but ran out of time, and Wada won the race by 0.32 seconds, despite thinking he still had one more lap left.

-He escaped a fatal fate for the second time in 1991, during an All-Japan Sports Prototype Championship race at Fuji, when a tyre blew in his Nissan R91VP at the end of the long straight, sending the car into a series of somersaults in the gravel trap.
+He escaped a fatal fate for the second time in 1991, during an All-Japan Sports Prototype Championship race at Fuji.
+A tyre blew in his Nissan R91VP at the end of the long straight, sending the car into a series of somersaults in the gravel trap.
 The car erupted in flames and was upside down as it stopped rolling, but Wada was able to sprint out of the machine uninjured before fellow driver Johnny Herbert could get to him, having stopped his own car to help him.

 Wada last raced in open-wheel racing in the 1993 season, being one of only nine drivers who has competed in 14 or more seasons in Super Formula and its predecessors.
 With the demise of the All Japan Sports-Prototype Championship, Wada turned to the JGTC (All-Japan GT Championship), racing for the Japan Lamborghini Owner's Club with modest results for five years before being reunited with a Nissan Skyline GT-R, on which he hanged up the helmet after 1999.

 Off the track, Wada was known for his casual attire, combining a 'punch perm' hairstyle (mostly associated with low income workers, motorcycle gangs and outlaws such as the yakuza) with American-style sunglasses.
 After his retirement, he set up a driving school for young drivers aiming to compete in the lower divisions of Japanese racing.